So you're interested in becoming an affiliate marketer.

 The 4 Parties Involved in Affiliate Transactions

-All you really need to know is that you find products in networks such as Clickbank (mentioned above) or Amazon Associates, and then promote them to customers.
+All you really need to know is that you find products on affiliate marketing websites such as Clickbank (mentioned above) CJ Affiliate mor Amazon Associates, and then promote them to customers.

 And don't forget that you can promote your own products!